Sewing Vloggers

 In Conclusion:

 In the end, I absolutely love this blouse.
 I think it is gorgeous.
 I love the design and the fabric.
 It was a journey, but isn't it always?
 Now, my opinion is one formed from a lot of experience which means a lot of expectation.
 That also includes a lot of hope.
 I want other sewists to succeed, to find beautiful designs that will fit all sizes from petite to Rubinesque beauties.
 Sewing Theory designs do that.
 However, let's not give them a sub par product when it comes to instruction.
 I do think perhaps some of the issue, some, is one of translation.
 But Sewing Therapy would do well to have some serious editing done by a far more experienced sewist, one who knows what it is like to be a newer or returning stitcher and needs a clearer path to achieving great results with beautiful designs.
-There are no photos anywhere in the instructions.
+There are no photos or illustrations anywhere in the instructions, other than a taping layout which is illegible.
 That would help a lot.
 This design and others are innovative and beautiful and feminine.
 Don't dare refer me to the video which I watched numerous times.
 I paid for the PDF and in doing so expected clear and professional instruction upon recieving the PDF and its instructions.
-If only the video instructions were "good" that should have been stated up front but they were not.

 My recommendation is to try this knowing what I have shown you here.
 I think you can end up with a beautiful, unique garment......................Happy Sewing